 - Click Upload Certificate and browse to select the AuthPoint certificate file you downloaded.

 - Click Save.

-Before AuthPoint can receive authentication requests from Google G Suite, you must add a SAML resource in AuthPoint.
-You must also assign an access policy for the Google Workspace resource to determine which users can authenticate and log in to Google Workspace and which authentication methods they can use (Push, QR code, and OTP).
+Before AuthPoint can receive authentication requests from Google Workspace, you must add a SAML resource in AuthPoint.
+You must also create an authentication policy for the Google Workspace resource to determine which users can authenticate and log in to Google Workspace and which authentication methods they can use (Push, QR code, and OTP).

 Add a SAML Resource in AuthPoint